emacs-mirror/emacs/mps/manual/source/reference/index.rst

         Blocks allocated through a segregated allocation cache should only be freed through a segregated allocation cache with the same :term:`class structure`.
+Calling :c:func:`mps_free` on
-Using :c:func:`mps_free` on them can cause :term:`memory leaks <memory leak>`, because the size of the block might be larger than you think.
+        them can cause :term:`memory leaks <memory leak>`, because the size of the block might be larger than you think.
 Naturally, the cache must also be attached to the same pool.

 .. c:function:: MPS_SAC_ALLOC_FAST(mps_res_t res_v, mps_addr_t *p_v, mps_sac_t sac, size_t size, mps_bool_t has_reservoir_permit)